 All right, tomatoes.

-I like to use what I always have on hand which are cases of organic low sodium canned tomatoes from Costco.
+- Low sodium: I like to use what I always have on hand which are cases of organic low sodium canned tomatoes from Costco.
 Italians might argue it is not the best brand but I’m not Italian.
 I’m Ukrainian with a quarter heart of Italian for food.:)

-So I perfected this Italian meat sauce recipe using a combination of canned diced tomatoes, tomato sauce and tomato paste.
+- A mix: So I perfected this Italian meat sauce recipe using a combination of canned diced tomatoes, tomato sauce and tomato paste.
 Each of them layers different texture on top of another texture making the best spaghetti meat sauce!

 This meat sauce is thick, chunky and flavorful!
 It’s perfect!

 - Cook ground meat in a hot cast iron pot breaking and stirring with spatula constantly.
 Takes about 5 minutes.

 - Add onion, garlic and dried seasonings.
 Please note onion doesn’t need to brown but herbs benefit from high heat to release maximum flavors.